UX/UI Design

 Project Overview

-content_paste Responsibilities
+Responsibilities content_paste

 For this project, I worked on a team with the following team members - Mikaela Delaney, Holly Marshall, Jaiden Armstrong, and Julia Correia.